juaniten/fronius-datamanager-monitor/README.md

 - **Port forwarding**: Forward port `8094` (Telegraf HTTP endpoint) from your router to the machine running Docker.
 - **Firewall rules**: Ensure that the ports (e.g., `8094` for Telegraf) are open for external access.

-**Note:** Exposing services to the internet can present security risks.
+### Security

+**Note:** This is just a simple proof of concept for toying around, not suitable for production.
 Consider using HTTPS and securing your Telegraf endpoint with basic authentication or TLS for secure data transmission.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.